Whole30 Chipotle Beef & Avocado Bowls (Paleo Sofritas Copycat)

 - ½ cup minced red onion plus more for garnish, if desired

 - Make the smoky sauce: When poblano pepper is cooled to the touch, peel off the blackened skin, remove stem, and seeds.
-Combine all ingredients in a food processor and blend until very smooth.
+Combine all sauce ingredients in a food processor and blend until very smooth.

-- In a large skillet over medium heat, brown ground beef, breaking up with a spatulate.
+- In a large skillet over medium heat, brown ground beef, breaking up with a spatula.
 Add in mushrooms and sauté until softened and liquid is evaporated just a few minutes.
-Stir in poblano-salsa sauce and reduce heat to medium-low.
+Stir in smoky sauce and reduce heat to medium-low.
 Cook a couple of minutes until bubbly and a bit thickened.
 Remove from heat.

 - Make the cilantro-lime cauliflower rice: Stir together steamed cauliflower rice, juice of 1 lime, about 1/3-1/2 cup cilantro, and plenty of salt.